OP-Engineering/op-sqlite/README.md

 ## Benchmarks

 You can find the [benchmarking code in the example app](https://github.com/OP-Engineering/op-sqlite/blob/main/example/src/Database.ts#L44).
-Non JSI libraries are not even a contender anymore, you should expect anywhere between a 5x to a 8x improvement over sqlite-storage, sqlite2 and so on.
+You should expect anywhere between a 5x to a 8x improvement over non-JSI packages, and now a 5x to 8x improvement over quick-sqlite and expo-sqlite.
 Loading a 300k record database (in milliseconds).

 ![benchmark](benchmark4.png)